Araucanian languages

 The Araucanian languages /ˌærɔːˈkeɪniən/ are a small language family of indigenous languages of the Americas spoken in central Chile and neighboring areas of Argentina.
 The living representatives of this family are Mapudungun (ISO 639-3: arn) and Huilliche (ISO 639-3: huh), spoken respectively by the Mapuche and Huilliche people.
-These are sometimes considered divergent dialects of a single language isolate.
+These are usually considered divergent dialects of a single language isolate.

 Demographics

-It is estimated that there are approximately 200,000 Mapudungu speakers in Chile and 40,000 speakers in Argentina.
+It is estimated that there are approximately 200,000 Mapudungun speakers in Chile and 40,000 speakers in Argentina.
 Huilliche is the native language of a few thousand Chileans.

 Language contact

 Jolkesky (2016) notes that there are lexical similarities with the Kunza, Mochika, Uru-Chipaya, Arawak, Pano, Cholon-Hibito, and Kechua language families due to contact.

 Internal classification

 Mason (1950)

 Internal classification of Araucanian languages by Mason (1950):